vsouza/awesome-ios/README.md

 * [WANetworkRouting](https://github.com/Wasappli/WANetworkRouting) - An iOS library to route API paths to objects on client side with request, mapping, routing and auth layers
 * [Reactor](https://github.com/MailOnline/Reactor) - Powering your RAC architecture :large_orange_diamond:
 * [SWNetworking](https://github.com/isamankumara/skywite) - Powerful high-level iOS, macOS and tvOS networking library. from the creator of SWNetworking 🔶
+* [SimpleApiClient](https://github.com/jaychang0917/SimpleApiClient-ios) - A configurable api client based on Alamofire4 and RxSwift4 for iOS. 🔶

 #### Email